yusriso/miks-sentiment-analysis/README.md

 python scripts/evaluate_gold_set.py data/gold_set_v2_full_comparison.csv
 ```

-The Reddit/YouTube parsers (`parse_comments*.py`) were used to turn raw copy-pasted comment threads into structured CSVs during data collection.
-They're included for transparency but aren't needed to reproduce the analysis, the already-parsed output is `data/combined_comments.csv`.
+The Reddit/YouTube comments in `data/combined_comments.csv` were manually collected and compiled into a consistent schema (thread, platform, username, timestamp, comment text, score) across four different source formats.
+The raw collection/parsing step isn't included as runnable code here, `combined_comments.csv` is the resulting structured dataset the rest of the pipeline operates on.

 ---